JohnAD/nullable/docs/nullable-nint-gen.rst

 Handling an "Ambiguous Call" Compiler Error
 -------------------------------------------

-Sadly, nim does not yet object types in a full-parity manner yet, so you will *sometimes* encounter an "ambiguous call" error.
+You can *sometimes* encounter an "ambiguous call" error at compile-time.
 For example:

 .. code:: nim

     import nullable
     var a: nint = 3
-    a = a + 2
+    a = a + 2         # compiler error here!

 You will get a compiler message similar to: